 Bottom line: carriers need to know the areas in which their product is failing, improving, or succeeding in order to compete.

-Second, even some of the most seasoned travelers have to eventually experience unchartered territory, flying an airline or into an airport/country they are unfamiliar with.
+Second, even some of the most seasoned travelers have to eventually experience uncharted territory, flying an airline or into an airport/country they are unfamiliar with.
 Trip reports can provide a visual guide on how to navigate one’s way through the journey with minimized stress and fewer surprises along the way, in order to not compromise safety or other comfort zones.